wazuh/wazuh-dashboard-plugins/README.md

 [![Documentation](https://img.shields.io/badge/docs-view-green.svg)](https://documentation.wazuh.com)
 [![Documentation](https://img.shields.io/badge/web-view-green.svg)](https://wazuh.com)

 Wazuh is a security detection, visibility, and compliance open source project.
-It was born as a fork of OSSEC HIDS, later was integrated with Elastic Stack and OpenSCAP evolving into a more comprehensive solution.
-You can read more in <https://wazuh.com/>
+It was born as a fork of OSSEC HIDS, and then it was integrated with Elastic Stack and OpenSCAP evolving into a more comprehensive solution.
+You can learn more about it here [wazuh.com](https://wazuh.com/)

 ## Description